nawawi/docket-cronwp/README.md

 ## Contributions

-Please open an [issue](https://github.com/nawawi/docket-cronwp/issues) first to discuss what you would like to change.
+Please open an [issue](https://github.com/nawawi/docket-cronwp/issues) to report a bug or discuss what you would like to change.

 ## Sponsor this project